ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Formatting/Format-SpectreBreakdownChart.md

 ### Description

-This function takes an array of data and formats it into a breakdown chart using Spectre.Console.BreakdownChart.
+This function takes an array of data and formats it into a breakdown chart using BreakdownChart.
 The chart can be customized with a specified width and color.